microsoft/CLUES/README.md

 - For any task targeted by the submission, we require evaluation on (1) 10, 20, *and* 30 shots, and (2) all 5 splits of the corresponding dataset and a report of their mean and standard deviation.
 - Each leaderboard will be sorted by the 30-shot mean S1 score (where S1 score is a variant of F1 score defined in our paper).
 - The submission should not use data from the 4 other splits during few-shot finetuning of any 1 split, either as extra training set or as validation set for hyperparameter tuning.
-However, we allow external data, labeled or unlabeled, to be used for such purposes.
+- However, we allow external data, labeled or unlabeled, to be used for such purposes.
 Each submission using external data must mark the corresponding columns "external labeled" and/or "external unlabeled".
-Note, in this context, "external data" means data used *after pretraining*; in particular, methods using existing pretrained models only, without extra data, should not mark either column.
+Note, in this context, "external data" refers to data used *after pretraining* (e.g., for task-specific tuning); in particular, methods using existing pretrained models only, without extra data, should not mark either column.
+For obvious reasons, models cannot be trained on the original labeled datasets from where we sampled the CLUES data.
 <!-- However, semisupervised methods using extra unlabeled data are allowed. -->
 - In the table entry, the submission should include a method name and a citation, hyperlinking to their publicly released source code reproducing the results.
 See the last entry of the table below for an example.